evizitei/NFIRS-property-loss-prediction/project_report.md

 exercise, I selected Bagging, GradientBoost, and RandomForest as algorithms for more parameter tuning to see how they performed

-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 ##### Refinement